segunolalive/helloBooks/README.md

 ### A Library app
 Hello books is an application that provides users with access to books from wherever they are.
 Being a virtual library, users can borrow and read their favorite books using any device.
-HelloBooks exposes RESTful API endpoints such that anyone customize the method of consuming the resources.
+HelloBooks exposes RESTful API endpoints such that anyone can customize their method of consuming the resources.

 #### Built With
-* [NodeJS](https://nodejs.org/en/) - is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+* [NodeJS](https://nodejs.org/en/) - A JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 * [PostgreSQL](https://www.postgresql.org/) - A powerful, open source object-relational database system.
-* [Sequelize](http://docs.sequelizejs.com/) - is a promise-based ORM for Node.js v4 and up.
+* [Sequelize](http://docs.sequelizejs.com/) - A promise-based ORM for Node.js v4 and up.
 It supports the dialects PostgreSQL, MySQL, SQLite and MSSQL and features solid transaction support, relations, read replication and more.
 * [ExpressJS](http://expressjs.com/) - Fast, unopinionated, minimalist web framework for Node.js.
-* [Reactjs](https://reactjs.org/)A declarative component-based JavaScript library for building user interfaces
+* [Reactjs](https://reactjs.org/) - A declarative component-based JavaScript library for building user interfaces

 #### Getting Started